flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 ### Constructing the frame

-The final frame that you seen on the LCD screen is composed of **three overlapping layers**.
+The final frame that you see on the LCD screen is composed of **three overlapping layers**.
 Each is designed for a different type of use.

 Let's see how the PPU manages to draw pixels on the screen.
-For demonstration purposes, *Super Mario Land 2* is used as example.
+For demonstration purposes, *Super Mario Land 2* is used as an example.

 #### Tiles {.tabs .active}